Synergex/YieldExample/ReadMe.txt

 		The records are displayed in a DataGridView control.

-Requirements:    Visual Studio 2015 and Synergy 10.1.1 or higher
+Requirements:    Visual Studio 2015 and Synergy 10.1.1 or higher.